Your Goals. Your Future.

 Step 3.
 Keep the end in mind and don’t get discouraged.

 Setbacks happen.
 Don’t give up if you don’t achieve your goal right away.
 If something goes wrong, make a note in your digital planner about what other steps you can take or what extra support you need to achieve your goal.

 Visualize yourself achieving your goals and think about how that feels.
 Remind yourself why each goal is important to you.
 Don't let anyone or anything steer you off track.
 Your goals are too important.

 Step 4.
 Congratulate yourself.

-Reward yourself for each step you take toward success by doing something fun you've been wanting to do, whether it's watching a movie, going out to eat with a friend, doing something outdoors like a picnic with friends, or just relaxing and recharging.
+Reward yourself for each step you take toward success by doing something fun you've wanted to do, whether it's watching a movie, spending time with a friend outdoors, organizing a virtual hangout with loved ones, or just relaxing and recharging.

 Use the image below to share one of your goals!
 Take a screenshot and fill it out, then share it with your friends and family.